SchwarzIT/hypermatch/README.md

 }
 ```

-- If the value in the event is a **string**: the value is checked if it begins with "fir".
+If the attribute value is type of:

+- **String**: Checks if the value begins with "fir"
-- If the value in the event is a **string array**: it checks whether the array contains a value which begins with "fir".
+- **String array**: Checks if the array contains an element that begins with "fir"

 ### "suffix" matching
-**suffix** checks the value of an attribute of the event for a given suffix.
-The checks are always case-insensitive.
+The `suffix` condition checks if an attribute ends with a specified suffix, case-insensitively.

 ```javascript
 {